SidRichardsQuantum/Dynamics_of_Topological_Photonics/THEORY.md

 A final state is determined by when the difference in total intensities between successive time-increments dt drops below a certain "tolerance" parameter.

+## Eigenvalues and Eigenvectors

+Eigenvalues of the Hamiltonian (eigenenergies), when plotted in $k$-space, form the band structure for the lattice.
+In some phases, there is a gap in the bands such that no particles can easily jump across.
+Insulators have large band gaps that electrons can't easily jump across.
+Metals have no band gap, so electrons can freely move between the eigenenergy states.

+Other phases host localised edge states, which have eigenenergies within the band gap; where the ends of the lattice are highly conducting and the bulk is insulating - forming a **topological insulator**.

 ## Phase Classification

 **Lossy Phase**: